ekambaraml/IBM-Cloud-Pak-for-Data/cpd45-deployment.md

-# Deploying cloud pak for data 4.5 on self managed openshift cluster in on-perm environment
+# Deploying cloud pak for data 4.5 in a self managed openshift cluster

 Cloud Pak for data is a comprehensive Enterprise level datafabric and datascience platform.

-[TOC]

 ### 1.0 Deployment Planning